Zuhdi Jasser: Biography

 On March 10, 2011, Jasser appeared as a witness at the first in a series of hearings conducted by the United States House Committee on Homeland Security on "The Extent of Radicalization in the American Muslim Community and the Community's Response".
 Jasser's testimony focused on how the polarization of American views of the Muslim community are an obstacle to reform within the faith.
 During his testimony he said that American Muslim organizations had been "circling the wagons" and have too frequently cautioned Muslims against speaking to law enforcement without a lawyer present.
 He also said that political Islam was based on the idea that the government should be run under Islamic law, which he said violated the American concept of separation of church and state.

 On June 24, 2011, Jasser appeared before the House Judiciary Subcommittee on the Constitution to testify in favor of H.R.
 963, the "See Something, Say Something" Act.

-Jasser's medical practice is in Phoenix, Arizona, and he resides in Scottsdale, Arizona, with his wife and three children, who are being raised as Muslims.
+Jasser's medical practice is in Phoenix, Arizona and he resides in Scottsdale, Arizona, with his wife and three children, who are being raised as Muslims.

+In 2024, Jasser ran for U.S. Representative in Congress as a Republican in Arizona's 4th congressional district against incumbent Democratic congressman Greg Stanton, losing to Kelly Cooper.

 Views on Islam

 Jasser describes himself as a devout Muslim who believes that "America in fact provides the best atmosphere for Muslims to practice our faith".
-He does not claim to be a formal expert in Koranic Arabic, or in sharia (Islamic jurisprudence), but he "see[s] Islam (consistent with 'Ijtihad', the tradition of critical interpretation of Islamic scripture) as applicable in the modern world and subject to logic and reason".
+He does not claim to be a formal expert in Quranic Arabic, or in sharia (Islamic jurisprudence), but he "see[s] Islam (consistent with 'Ijtihad', the tradition of critical interpretation of Islamic scripture) as applicable in the modern world and subject to logic and reason".

 Jasser began criticizing American Muslim organizations including the Council on American-Islamic Relations (CAIR), the Islamic Society of North America, the North American Imams Federation, the Assembly of Muslim Jurists of America, Muslim Students' Association, the Muslim Public Affairs Council, the Muslim American Society, the Islamic Circle of North America, and the Center for the Study of Islam and Democracy, because he sees them as Islamist, meaning they support a mixing of Islam and politics.
 He has been especially critical of CAIR, a Muslim American civil rights group that, according to Jasser, is focused on "victimology" and does not adequately condemn the goals of the terrorist groups.
 A CAIR official has responded, "[W]ith these people, nothing we would do would satisfy them" and going so far as to claim that Zuhdi is "a mere sock puppet for Islam haters".

 Jasser has also engaged in interfaith activities, serving on the board of the Arizona Interfaith Movement; helping to found an Arizona-based organization called The Children of Abraham, a Jewish-Muslim dialogue group in 2000, and a chapter of Seeds of Peace in 2003.